SanneE1/Climate-windows/README.md

 # Biome

-Project: Testing the importance of growing season climate for predicting population dynamics
+Project: Testing the importance of growing season climate for predicting plant vital rates

-## Biological Datasets
+## Biological Data

 #### Helianthella quinquenervis (**HEQU**)
    Iler, A. M., Compagnoni, A., Inouye, D. W., Williams, J. L., CaraDonna, P. J., Anderson, A., & Miller, T. E. (2019).
 Reproductive losses due to climate change‐induced earlier flowering are not the primary threat to plant population viability in a perennial herb.
 Journal of Ecology.